-The Level 2 products HPS3DRR and HPS3DPR stand for Herschel-Pacs-Spectroscopy-3Dimensional-Rebinned_cube-Red (which is of class PacsRebinnedCube), and Herschel-Pacs-RebinnedCube (which is of class PacsRebinnedCube).

-schel-Pacs-Spectroscopy-3Dimensional-Simple_cube-Red (which is of class SpectralSimpleCube).
-At Level 1 we also have the HPS3D[BlR], these being of class PacsCube.
+The Level 2 products HPS3DRR and HPS3DPR stand for Herschel-Pacs-Spectroscopy-3Dimensional-Rebinned_cube-Red (which is of class PacsRebinnedCube), and Herschel-Pacs-Spectroscopy-3Dimensional-Simple_cube-Red (which is of class SpectralSimpleCube).
+At Level 1 we also have the HPS3D[B|R], these being of class PacsCube.